96boards/website/_projects/view/passme/README.md

 ---
 # PassMe

-The intention of this project was to build a smart network for private neighborhoods so residents can send a signal by Bluetooth or Internet to their guests.
+The intention of this project was to build a smart network for private neighborhoods so residents can send a signal by _Bluetooth_ ® wireless technology or Internet to their guests.
 This will give quick access, without any information exchange.

 ## Project Details